๐Ÿฅ€Intro to Botany

 Seed Germination

-• Environmental triggers including temperature, moisture, light quality, and sometimes fire or cold stratification break dormancy and signal favorable growing conditions
+• Environmental triggers break dormancy and signal favorable growing conditions.
+These include temperature, moisture, light quality, and sometimes fire or cold stratification (prolonged exposure to cold that mimics winter).

-• Radicle emerges first to anchor the seedling and absorb water, followed by the plumule (embryonic shoot) pushing toward light
+• The radicle emerges first to anchor the seedling and begin absorbing water.
+The plumule (embryonic shoot) follows, pushing toward light.

 Seedling Growth

-• Root system establishment is critical for water and nutrient uptake; root architecture develops in response to soil conditions
+• Root system establishment is critical for water and nutrient uptake.
+Root architecture develops in response to soil conditions, with roots branching more densely where water and nutrients are available.

-• Light, water, and mineral availability determine seedling survival rates—this is often the highest-mortality stage in a plant's life
+• Light, water, and mineral availability determine seedling survival rates.
+This is often the highest-mortality stage in a plant's life, since seedlings have minimal reserves to fall back on.

-Compare: Seed Germination vs. Seedling Growth—both require water and favorable temperatures, but germination relies on stored energy while seedling growth depends on photosynthetic capacity.
-If asked about resource transitions in plants, this shift from heterotrophy to autotrophy is your key example.
+Compare: Seed Germination vs. Seedling Growth: both require water and favorable temperatures, but germination relies on stored energy while seedling growth depends on photosynthetic capacity.
+If asked about resource transitions in plants, this shift from heterotrophy to autotrophy is your go-to example.

 Vegetative Phase: Building the Plant Body